 Heaven’s Gate is a… loose adaptation of the Johnson County War – a real conflict between cattle ranchers and homesteaders in Wyoming.
 The film follows James Averill (Kris Kristofferson), a man from a position of wealth and privilege who, out of idealism, is appointed Marshall of Johnson County in Wyoming.
 His old school friend, William C. Irvine (John Hurt), is part of the local Cattlemen’s Association, lead by Frank Canton (Sam Waterston).
 It’s also almost 4 hours long, so there’s a lot of plot to go through.

-The Cattlemen’s Association has been contending with what they consider to be a boom of rustling of cattle by local homesteaders – generally immigrants from Europe.
-The cattle in question (and this is actually important and not explained well in the film) are Mavericks – unbranded cattle born in the wild from cattle that are (at present) not part of any one herd – in other words feral cattle.
+The Cattlemen’s Association has been contending with what they consider to be a boom of the rustling of cattle by local homesteaders – generally immigrants from Europe.
+The cattle in question (and this is actually important and not explained well in the film) are Mavericks – unbranded cattle born in the wild from cattle that are (at present) not part of anyone herd – in other words feral cattle.
 In the eyes of the Cattlemen’s Association, any cattle in the area belong to them, and anyone who possesses, receives, or kills any cattle that isn’t part of their group is rustling and should be killed.
-This ultimately leads to the Association putting together an initial “death list” of figures in the county that they want murdered.
+This ultimately leads to the Association assembling an initial “death list” of figures in the county that they want to be murdered.
 They do not have a warrant (they are pressed on this repeatedly) – they’re just committing extrajudicial murder.
-Irvine has becoming increasingly dissatisfied with the Cattlemen’s Association, but also feels like he can’t leave, so is descending further and further into an alcoholic stupor.
+Irvine has becoming increasingly dissatisfied with the Cattlemen’s Association but also feels like he can’t leave, so is descending further and further into an alcoholic stupor.

 That said, the new release of the film is gorgeous.
 The original theatrical release had something of a sepia coloration to it, making the film look like historical photographs.
 The new release lets the natural scenery of Montana, where the film was shot, stand out, making for a more visually stunning film, and also letting the costuming and set design stand on their own merits.